MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-02-23-jsonstoresync-couchdb-databases.md

 ### Few points to consider before using this feature
 {: #take-note}

-This feature is available for the Android native environment and the cordova-android environment only.
+At the time of publishing this post, this feature is available for the Android native environment.

 The name of the JSONStore collection and CouchDB database name must be the same.
 Carefully refer to your CouchDB's database naming syntax before naming your JSONStore collection.